Got a Question? Email Us

 If you suffer from chronic back pain, you should seriously consider investing in an inversion table.

-If you’re not familiar with this popular piece of equipment, the idea behind it is to essentially counter the effects of gravity, which pulls organs, joints and muscles down and compresses them against your spine.
-Over time, this can lead to back pain and fatigue, among other problems.
+If you are not familiar with inversion tables or the idea behind it, it is to essentially counter the effects of gravity, which pulls organs, joints and muscles down and compresses them against your spine.

 An inversion table can help with muscle tension, sciatica pain, and degenerative disc disease, and it’s proven very helpful in providing short-term back pain relief.